touch hero

 Interviewing users to uncover what they need

-A year prior to starting this project, the company tried to create Q4 Touch alongside Q4 Desktop but failed to understand what features were actually relevant to users.
-So, in this version we wanted to find out exactly what users needed.
-My product manager and I surveyed existing customers of Q4 Desktop to find out what features they use most frequently outside of the office.
+A year before initiating this project, the company attempted to develop Q4 Touch alongside Q4 Desktop but faced challenges due to a lack of clarity on which features were most relevant to users.
+To ensure a more focused approach this time, my product manager and I conducted a comprehensive survey of existing Q4 Desktop customers to identify the features they most frequently use outside the office.

 • Users must be able to view detailed information for institutions, funds, and contacts.